myFace Suggested Reading List

 Ages 4 and up

-Peter wishes he looked like everyone else, but he was born with only one ear.
+Peter wishes he looked like everyone else, but he was born with only one ear (a condition called Microtia).
 He tries to make one, but nothing works until his parents take him to an ear store.
 Peter wears his new ear to Shredapalooza.
 But will it stick long enough for him to feel like a real rock star?
 Inspired by the true story of Peter Dankelson and the Pete’s Diary mission to amplify self-acceptance.
 This picture book encourages everyone to embrace their own differences.

 peters rockin ear book